-Barnabus Winterscale was born in Ireland about 1729.
-In 1762, he was a thirty-five-year-old soldier in a regiment of New York Provincial troops.
+According to provincial military records, Barnabus Winterscale was born in Ireland about 1729.
+In 1762, he was a thirty-five-year-old soldier in a regiment of New York provincial troops.
 He was described as 5' 8" tall, with red hair, blue eyes, and a fair and freckled complexion.
-He was identified as a weaver and/or laborer in provincial military records.
+That source also identified him as a weaver and/or laborer.

 Sources: The life of Barnabus/Barney/Barnaley/Barnet Winterscale is CAP biography number 6926.
-This profile is derived chiefly from family and community-based resources.
+This baseline sketch is derived chiefly from family and community-based resources.
 At this point, we hold only sketchy material on him and seek defining information on his background and fate.
 We understand that this biographical offering is premature!